Smartlink2k/threat-research/writeups/TEMPLATE.md

 ## TL;DR

-2-3 sentences.
 What is this, who does it affect, why should the reader care.
-Assume the reader may only read this section.
+(2-3 sentences)

 ## Summary